-(7) To review and rule upon any complaint by a licensee regarding any investigative procedures of the State which are unnecessarily disruptive of gambling operations.
+- (7) To review and rule upon any complaint by a licensee regarding any investigative procedures of the State which are unnecessarily disruptive of gambling operations.
 The need to inspect and investigate shall be presumed at all times.
-The disruption of a licensee's operations shall be proved by clear and convincing evidence, and establish that: (A) the procedures had no reasonable law enforcement purposes, and (B) the procedures were so disruptive as to unreasonably inhibit gambling operations;

-(8) To hold at least one meeting each quarter of the fiscal year.
+The disruption of a licensee's operations shall be proved by clear and convincing evidence, and establish that: (A) the procedures had no reasonable law enforcement purposes, and (B) the procedures were so disruptive as to unreasonably inhibit gambling operations; - (8) To hold at least one meeting each quarter of the fiscal year.
 In addition, special meetings may be called by the chairperson Chairman or any 2 Board members upon 72 hours written notice to each member.
 All Board meetings shall be subject to the Open Meetings Act.
 Three members of the Board shall constitute a quorum, and 3 votes shall be required for any final determination by the Board.
 The Board shall keep a complete and accurate record of all its meetings.
 A majority of the members of the Board shall constitute a quorum for the transaction of any business, for the performance of any duty, or for the exercise of any power which this Act requires the Board members to transact, perform or exercise en banc, except that, upon order of the Board, one of the Board members or an administrative law judge designated by the Board may conduct any hearing provided for under this Act or by Board rule and may recommend findings and decisions to the Board.
 The Board member or administrative law judge conducting such hearing shall have all powers and rights granted to the Board in this Act.
-The record made at the time of the hearing shall be reviewed by the Board, or a majority thereof, and the findings and decision of the majority of the Board shall constitute the order of the Board in such case;

-(9) To maintain records which are separate and distinct from the records of any other and such additional reports as the Governor may request.
-The annual report shall include a statement of receipts and disbursements by the Board, actions taken by the Board, and any additional information and recommendations which the Board may deem valuable or which the Governor may request;
+The record made at the time of the hearing shall be reviewed by the Board, or a majority thereof, and the findings and decision of the majority of the Board shall constitute the order of the Board in such case; - (9) To maintain records which are separate and distinct from the records of any other State board or commission.
+Such records shall be available for public inspection and shall accurately reflect all Board proceedings; - (10) To file a written annual report with the Governor on or before March 1 each year and such additional reports as the Governor may request.
+The annual report shall include a statement of receipts and disbursements by the Board, actions taken by the Board, and any additional information and recommendations which the Board may deem valuable or which the Governor may request: - (11) (Blank): and - (12) To assume responsibility for the administration and enforcement of the Bingo